MicrosoftDocs/azure-docs/articles/azure-netapp-files/azure-netapp-files-resize-capacity-pools-or-volumes.md

 You can change the capacity pool size in 1-TiB increments or decrements.
 However, the capacity pool size cannot be smaller than the sum of the capacity of the volumes hosted in the pool, with a minimum of 2 TiB.

 >[!NOTE]
 >2 TiB capacity pool limits are currently in preview.
-To set your capacity pool size lower than 4 TiB, you must be using Standard networking features and [register the feature](azure-netapp-files-set-up-capacity-pool.md#2-tib-capacity-pool).
+You must first [register the feature](azure-netapp-files-set-up-capacity-pool.md#2-tib-capacity-pool).
+Capacity pools smaller than 4 TiB are only supported for volumes configured with Standard network features.

 Resizing the capacity pool changes the purchased Azure NetApp Files capacity.